rxj171630/Spaceship-Command-Module/README.md

 Set JUMP DESTINATION
 Set Speed

 Add Ammo
 Can Fire
 Rate of fire

+(Allowing the ship to be attacked)
+(Allowing the user to resupply oxygen)
+(Allowing the user to  recharge the ship)